Continuity

 Timeline-style editorial illustration with connected story events, red continuity threads, and manuscript notes.

-AI writing does not usually fail because the prose is impossible.
+model-assisted writing does not usually fail because the prose is impossible.
 It fails because the surrounding system is too thin.
 The model receives a partial prompt, guesses missing facts, and produces a scene that sounds plausible while quietly violating canon.

 Fixing continuity means giving the model less room to improvise on important facts.
 That requires structure outside the prompt itself.